viktar-charnarutski/algorithms/README.md

  - Use *two pointers* if you need to find a cycle or count from the end (like a *middle* one)
  - To reverse a list you just need to *re-map* links to the *next* node pointing it to the *previous* one
- - So iterating through a linked list is usually quite a bit slower than iterating through the items in an array, even though they're both theoretically O(n)O(n) time.
+ - So iterating through a linked list is usually quite a bit slower than iterating through the items in an array, even though they're both theoretically O(n) time.
  That's because linked list's items are being located all over the memory, not next to each other like array's items.